protocol/research-website/content/posts/RNL-review/index.md

 - Prototypes for 3 of the RFCs with an [extensive (and repeatable evaluation)](https://github.com/protocol/beyond-bitswap/tree/master/RFC).
 Our prototypes have ranged from the use of compression in Bitswap and libp2p to achieve bandwidth savings of up to 75% compared to the baseline, to the use of a TTL field in Bitswap messages and the inspection of requests to increase Bitswap's range of discovery and file transfer speed by up to a 20%.

-- The [publication of an academic paper](/publications/accelerating-content-routing-with-bitswap-a-multi-path-file-transfer-protocol-in-ipfs-and-filecoin/) presenting Bitswap as a content routing system's accelerator and desccribing many of the contributions of the project.
+- The [publication of an academic paper](/publications/accelerating-content-routing-with-bitswap-a-multi-path-file-transfer-protocol-in-ipfs-and-filecoin/) presenting Bitswap as a content routing system's accelerator and describing many of the contributions of the project.

 ### 🎫 Events